 The five domains in Local conditions and the Equality and Sustainability dimensions are further divided into 25 sub-domains (Level 3).

 Each sub-domain is made up of one or more measures.
-There are 55 measures in total.

 Local authority areas scores are calculated for each dimension, domain and sub-domain.